raspberrypilearning/grow-a-dragonfly/en/step_7.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-The insects in your app move in a very predictable pattern, but in real life they are hard to catch.
+The insects move in a very predictable pattern.

-You will use the `pick random`{:class="block3operators"} block to make the insect move in a more natural way.
+Use the `pick random`{:class="block3operators"} block to make the insect move in a more natural way.

 </div>
 <div>
 ![Stage showing insects pointing in different directions.](images/random-movement.png){:width="300px"}